What is provided?

 Our ‘tree-bog’ style of compost loo is basically a shed on stilts, with a ventilated collecting chamber for solids underneath.
 The nutrients from the solid manure are taken up by the trees and plant roots surrounding it.
 This type of “dry” toilet works with a scoop of wood chippings & the usual toilet paper after use, rather than water flushing, and is more efficient when the pee is separated.
 We therefore have a separate pee bucket with wood chips in, which help eliminate the smell and are a good activator for the compost heap!
 None of the toilets should smell too much; the odour should be earthy.
 If it becomes too pungent please add an extra cup of wood chips or tell us if it becomes a problem.

-We have a number of Cornish bee-hives in the corner of the field above the entrance to the woods, and a bait-hive on the woodshed.
+We have a number of bee-hives in the corner of the field above the entrance to the woods, and a bait-hive on the woodshed.
 They are usually very safe, but do occasionally swarm (May—July).
 If you see, or hear a swarm of bees do move aside and please inform us as we will need to let the bee-keepers know.
 NB if you think you may react badly to bee stings please inform us, and bring your epipen if you have one.

 Chickens & Ducks

 We keep approx 25 chickens and 2 ducks on the farm for their golden & happy eggs.
-We do have occasional escapees so please make sure you keep your dogs under control around the site.

 Is there a local bus service?

-Are there shops nearby?
+Are there shops & cafes / restaurants nearby?

 The local Post Office shop in Gorran (walking distance, up the track in the village) has most common provisions, newspapers and milk.